by Jennifer McDougall

 Fentanyl, like heroin, morphine, and other opiate medications, attaches to the bodies’ opiate receptors, which are found in the areas of the brain that control pain and emotions.
 Dopamine levels rise as the drug connects to these receptors, and there is a feeling of euphoria and relaxation.
 When fentanyl is overused, however, it produces a powerful high that can quickly lead to overdose.
 Fentanyl abuse is a problem for a lot of young people.

-Fentanyl is a potent synthetic opioid that has quickly evolved from a useful prescription drug to a street scourge, claiming the lives of many young adults along the way.
+Fentanyl is a potent synthetic opioid that has quickly evolved from a helpful prescription drug to a street scourge, claiming the lives of many young adults along the way.
 Fentanyl is a top emerging drug trend noticed by the National Institute on Drug Abuse (NIDH) due to its increased appeal on the street and among young people.

 Signs Someone is Taking Fentanyl: